Pan Seared Lamb Chops

 The Ingredients

-With just a few staple ingredients you can make buttery, garlicky, herby lamb chops better than restaurant-quality.
-Here is everything you need for the best lamb chops:
+With just a few staple ingredients, you can make buttery, garlicky, herby lamb chops that are better than restaurant-quality.
+Be sure to check out the recipe card below for measurements.
+Here is everything you need for the best pan-fried lamb chops:

-• Fresh thyme and rosemary: These herbs go so well with lamb, adding lots of flavor.
+- Fresh thyme and fresh rosemary: These fresh herbs go so well with lamb, adding lots of flavor.

 For the full list of ingredients with measurements, check out the recipe card below.